PhilLAL/waltz-docs/docs/developer_guide.md

 <a href="https://github.com/tango-controls/waltz"><img width="149" height="149" src="https://github.blog/wp-content/uploads/2008/12/forkme_right_green_007200.png?resize=149%2C149" style="background-color: transparent; position: fixed; top: 30px; right: 0; border: 0;" alt="Fork me on GitHub" data-recalc-dims="1"></a>

-## Developing a waltz widget
+## Developing a waltz widget with UI

-1. Generate a new repo from waltz-controls/waltz-node-plugin
+1. Generate a new repo from [waltz-controls/waltz-webpack-plugin](//github.com/waltz-controls/waltz-webpack-plugin)
       - one may want to fork the repo into your organization first
 2. Replace all XXX occurances in `package.json`, `README.md`
       - one may need to adjust GitHub organizations as well e.g. `@waltz-controls` -> `@my-org` (also in `.npmrc`)